adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <a name="2.f.i"></a>
 #### 2.f.i.
 Glyph name

 There are two different contexts for glyph naming: final production names and development names.

 For production glyph names, names that are used in shipping font files, the specification is set by the Postscript and Type 1 specifications, which define what is expected by existing PostScript interpreters.
 These limitations are as follows.

 A glyph name may be up to 63 characters in length, must be entirely comprised of characters from the following set:

 A-Z a-z 0-9 . (period) _ (underscore)

 and must not start with a digit or period.
 The only exception is the special character “.notdef”.

 “twocents”, “a1”, and “\_” are valid glyph names.
-“2cents” and “.twocents” are not.
+“2cents” and “.twocents” are “not.

 Development glyph names, names used in source data during the development of a font, have a larger supported character set.
 In addition to the characters allowed for production glyph names, the following characters must also be supported for development glyph names:

     U+002A * Asterisk
     U+002B + Plus sign